 - Credit/no credit coursework may not be used to satisfy a degree requirement; refer to the Student Code 3-105 for details.

-Students enrolled in the College of Education are not required to complete a minor for the degree.
-However, students may decide they wish to study an additional subject matter to complement the major field of study.
-There are approximately 90 senate-approved minors on this campus.
+Students enrolled in the College of Education are not required to complete a minor.
+However, students may decide they wish to study an additional subject matter to complement their major field of study.
+View the full list of campus approved minors here.
 Information concerning campus-approved minors, including specific requirements, restrictions, and academic deadlines may be obtained by accessing the campus minors website.

 Declaring a Minor

 Students who wish to complete a minor are responsible for notifying their college by completing the Statement of Intent to Pursue a Campus-Approved Minor.
-This form is may be submitted to the college after achieving junior standing.
-The deadline to submit this form is the last day to add a class in the semester of the student’s expected graduation.
+This form may be submitted to the college after earning 30 hours.
+The deadline to submit this form is the 10th day of the semester of the student’s expected graduation.

 To officially pursue a minor on this campus, students must be aware of the information and follow the guidelines outlined below.